Clean Code Best Practices (2025 Guide): Principles, Smells & Checklist

 Diagram-style illustration of clean code practices: naming, small functions, tests, refactoring, and code review

-This guide is intentionally practical: what to do, what to avoid, and how to apply clean code principles without turning them into rigid rules.
+This guide is intentionally practical: what to do, what to avoid, and how to apply clean code principles without turning them into rigid rules or unnecessary abstraction.

 Practical definition